abdalrahman-alhmouz/201-reading-note/class-07.md

 var message = "Hello world!";
 var x = message.toUpperCase();
 ```

-?
-The value of x, after execution of the code above will be:
+> The value of x, after execution of the code above will be:

 ``` ruby
 HELLO WORLD!
 ```

-## Adding a Method to an Object
+## *Adding a Method to an Object*

 ***Example:***
 ``` ruby